-- 1. Personal interactions skills you should have: - a.
+1. Personal interactions skills you should have:

+- a.
 General - 1) Be patient with each other, the faculty and yourself - 2) Recognize the diversity within the class and the faculty - 3) Develop support systems outside of school - b.
-With faculty - 1) Communicate with faculty and classmates - 2) Use faculty as resources - 3) Agree to disagree on some topics/approaches - 4) Use class reps to approach faculty professionally - 5) Use class faculty advisor for guidance - c.
-With classmates - 1) Communicate with faculty and classmates - 2) Don't compare yourself to or compete with classmates - 3) Facilitate learning by working with each other - 4) Agree to disagree - 5) Learn to appreciate diversity and grow from it
+With faculty - Read Texas State email several times a day even during holidays and semester break - 2) Communicate with faculty and classmates - 3) Use faculty as resources - 4) Agree to disagree on some topics/approaches - 5) Use class reps to approach faculty professionally - 6) Use class faculty advisor for guidance - c.
+With classmates - Read Texas State email several times a day even during holidays and semester break - 2) Communicate with faculty and classmates - 3) Don't compare yourself to or compete with classmates - 4) Facilitate learning by working with each other - 5) Agree to disagree - 6) Learn to appreciate diversity and grow from it